 According to Debbie Miller, author of Reading with Meaning,”When readers infer, they use their prior knowledge and textual clues to draw conclusions and form unique interpretations of text.”

 This concept is so very important for our young readers to learn and understand.
 Our hope is that these resources will help you to teach inferencing in your classroom, and also provide your students with materials to understand what inferences are so that they can make them appropriately when they read.

-***You can ALL the resources described in this collection by clicking on the bold green link below in this post.***
+***You can download ALL the resources described in this collection by clicking on the bold light blue link near the bottom of this post.***

 Anchor Chart – Use this anchor chart for reference throughout your study of making inferences.
 It includes phrases your students might use to begin their own inferences.

 Inferencing at a Glance – Making predictions can be considered a form of making inferences.
 Students use what they already know and what they see or read to make guesses about what something is about or what is about to happen.
 Give your students an initial understanding of inferences by helping them to understand predictions.
 Choose one of these three organizers along with some book covers to show your students how to make inferences about what the books might be about.

 Wordless Books – Wordless picture books can be used to help students think about what the words could be in a story.
 These are also a good introduction to making inferences.
 As you share these kinds of books with your students and as they look through the pictures, encourage them to tell the story of what is happening in the book.
 Be sure to dig deeper in your questioning to ask them WHY they are able to tell a story without the books actually having words.
 (They use what they know about real life situations and what they see to create meaning.)
 There are three organizers for you to choose from for this.